tarekziade/blog/entries/fosdem-2013.rst

-I can understand that some people don't want to ignite yet another war on diversity etc. When I asked about this change I was told it was made to make things "easier for me" - so I just asked to be removed from the list of authors and moved along.
+I can understand that some people don't want to ignite yet another war on diversity etc. When I asked about this change I was told it was made to make things "easier for me" - so I just asked to be removed from the list of authors and just moved along.

 But I (and I don't engage other FOSDEM organizers here, this are my own actions) think